mozilla/socorro-docs/docs/jsondumpstorage.rst

 -------------

-We use the file system storage for incoming dumps caught by SocorroCollector.
+We use the file system storage for incoming dumps caught by :ref:`collector-chapter`.
 There are two instances of the file system used for different purposes: standard storage and deferred storage.